zeph-yr/AccessAbility/README.md

 - Place AccessAbility.dll in your Plugins folder
 - Set the toggles to what is comfortable for you and have fun!
 - Adjust the `Disappearing Distance` slider for how close you want the blocks to come before they disappear.
 6.0 keeps them out of saber-reach.
 At 3.0 and below, score submission is automatically turned off.
+- To play without score deductions, toggle on `Unmodified Scores`.
+Upload to base game online leaderboards will be turned off.
+This feature will only activate (even if toggled ON) if ScoreSaber and CustomCampaigns are not installed.
 - Requires BSML and BS Utils

 ## Scores